ElenaR3/PythonScripts/README.md

 # PythonScripts
-THis is a project containing all the scripts related to the HTML Structured Distiller.
+This is a project containing all the scripts related to the HTML Structured Distiller.